On Pull Requests

 4

-Most of us are spending a lot more time at home than usual.
+Most of us spend much more time at home than usual.
 I'm used to spending weeks indoors without seeing the light of day.
 Although being told I can't go out makes things far more stressful for some reason.

 This was a solid start to the Year of Focus.
-I've been working hard on two things this month: optimizations to the site and cleaning up my feeds (podcast and RSS).
+I've been working hard this month on optimizing the site and cleaning up my feeds (podcast and RSS).

 Last year's theme was a success.
 This year, I want to take advantage of the extra time I carved for myself and focus on the things that matter.